 With a monolithic application, you have no network-related concerns, because communication happens through function calls that are isolated within the monolith.
 In a microservice architecture, service-to-service communication occurs over the network.

 Networks can be unreliable and insecure, so services must be able to identify and deal with network idiosyncrasies.
-For instance, if Service A calls Service B, and there is a network outage, what should Service A do when it doesn't get a response?
+For example, if Service A calls Service B, and there is a network outage, what should Service A do when it doesn't get a response?
 Should it retry the call?
 If so, how often?
 Or how does Service A know that it is Service B returning the call?

-Istio's features include:
+Anthos Service Mesh features include:

 Secure service-to-service communication with authentication and authorization based on service accounts.